Ryssota ovum

 Ryssota ovum, the polished muffin, is a species of large air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicarionidae.
+It is endemic to the Philippines, where it is known locally as bayuku or bayoko.
+It is edible and is considered a delicacy.

 Distribution

 Ryssota ovum is endemic to the Philippines, mainly in Luzon and in the island of Panay.

 Habitat

 Ryssota ovum can normally be found underneath forest leaves and branches at the buttresses of tree.
 This species depends on moisture for survival.
 So it is abundant during the rainy season, while in the dry season it is present only in damp areas or in cool places.